Champions are early adopters who help you shape your PeerBie MyWork community.

 - Continue champion involvement in PeerBie MyWork initiatives and campaigns after launch, and use your champions to be your eyes and ears, seeking examples of use cases on PeerBie MyWork.
-Your champions should feel empowered to share these use cases in your champions channel which you can then share across the whole organization.
+Your champions should feel empowered to share these use cases in your champions team which you can then share across the whole organization.

-- Champions that are bought into why you’re deploying PeerBie MyWork will be more effective at conveying the excitement and mission – give them an incentive and ownership over certain channels, which will empower them to promote community and engagement with their coworkers.
+- Champions that are bought into why you’re deploying PeerBie MyWork will be more effective at conveying the excitement and mission – give them an incentive and ownership over certain teams, which will empower them to promote community and engagement with their coworkers.

 - It takes a village to build community – the more passionate early adopters, the better.
-You can share the responsibility of creating channels and adding content with the whole champions team in the run-up to your launch day.
+You can share the responsibility of creating teams and adding content with the whole champions team in the run-up to your launch day.

 - The launch is just the beginning – champions will need to help their colleagues on launch day, but you should encourage them to stay engaged and report ideas and suggestions back to the project team to continue evolving how you use PeerBie MyWork.